-Longer opening hours means more time to enjoy balmy evenings at Adelaide’s botanic gardens.
+Longer opening hours means more time to enjoy balmy evenings at Adelaide Botanic Garden.
 Try these fun ideas.

-Make the most of Adelaide’s warm summer nights and lock in a visit to Adelaide Botanic Garden in the city or Wittunga Botanic Garden in Blackwood, which are now open for longer hours.
+Make the most of Adelaide’s warm summer nights and lock in a visit to Adelaide Botanic Garden in the city, which is now open for longer hours.

 Whether you’re by yourself or with the family, there’s always something fun to do at the botanic gardens.
 Here are four ideas to help you make the most of the extended opening hours: